CSCfi/NOCOS/usecases/ridging/README.md

 ## Technical Description
 <!-- Place holder for technical description -->
 [Describe the scientific, computational, or methodological background relevant for this use case.
 Include information about the data used, processing steps, and any unique aspects.]
+- Ridged ice is quantified from Climate DT

 - Ridged ice is quantified from local Digital Twin (DT) results by:
   - Implementing a Lagrangian Particle Model.
   - Interpreting high-resolution sea ice state and sea ice drift data.

 ## Software Description